-- Home Assistant (HA) - a top ten’s fastest-growing open-source project (as of 2019) of home automation system written on Python language.
+- Home Assistant (HA) - is a top ten’s fastest-growing open-source project (as of 2019) of home automation system written on Python language.
 It carries on a huge number of components to integrate with the most if not all devices and services on the market

 - Guest - a Virtual Machine with Home Assistant installed